Takeshi Motomiya: Work

 Motomiya's work is known for his use of natural pigments that according to various processes the artist applies on wooden panels.
 At his studio in Barcelona, no tubes, no oils nor solvents but vivid shelves of colored jars.
 From black earth to marble powder, the whole range of shards - extracted from ashes, slag, ocher, minerals, iron oxides, walnut husks, tallow, or coal.
 Those are later milled and spread out, resulting in a crushed and abraded powder that impregnates the medium.

-Despite the fact that most of his works are small in size, the titles of Motomiya's works reveal an immense and rich world of meanings that lie behind each painting.
-This is perhaps one of the most representative features of Motomiya's work.
-Countless layers of meaning that completely redefine the significance of the works from that which was initially perceived with the naked eye.
+Despite the fact that most of his works are small in size, the titles of Motomiya's works carry deep meanings that lie behind each painting.
+Many layers of meaning change the significance of the works from that which was initially perceived with the naked eye.
 What some art critics, writing on Motomiya's work, have defined as "Seeing is knowing, an exercise of intelligence".

 Motomiya generally draws from his readings (Bible, Dante, Goethe ...) clues for reflection; expressions, proverbs, myths.
 Words that give color to the idea.
 While the figure is mostly absent from his paintings, reduced to surreptitious appearances, Motomiya gives us mute objects to meditate over like those of the Grail procession.
 Ashes, deities, and engulfed peoples, influenced with vanished and metamorphosed worlds, reveal their traces, anthropomorphism becoming abstraction, geometry.
 The works of Motomiya try to reflect the feeling of things.